 [2016, 72 MINUTES, NR] January 4, 2018

 In Real Boy, 19-year-old Bennett Wallace navigates sobriety, adolescence, and the evolution of this gender identity while his resistant mother begins to accept her transgender son.
 Along the way, both are reminded that families are not only given, but also chosen.
 A Q&A with Joe Stevens, a musician featured in the film, will follow the screening.
-For more information and tickets, click HERE.
+For more information, click HERE.

 Romeo is Bleeding

 [2015, 93 MINUTES, NR] February 1, 2018

 Romeo is Bleeding follows Donté Clark, a young poet growing up in Richmond, California — a city haunted by a fatal turf war.
 Donté and the like-minded youth of the city mount an urban adaptation of Shakespeare’s Romeo and Juliet, with the hope of starting a dialogue about violence in the city.
 Will Richmond crush Donté’s idealism, or will Donté find a solution to end Richmond’s cycle of trauma?
 For more information, click HERE.

 [2016, 84 MINUTES, NR]|

 March 1, 2018

 Through Proposition 36, California amended its “Three Strikes” law — one of the most notorious sentencing policies in the country.
 Within days, the reintegration of thousands of “lifers” was underway.
 The Return examines this unprecedented reform through the eyes of those on the front lines — prisoners suddenly freed and families turned upside down.
 For more information, click HERE.